Limenius/symfony-react-sandbox/README.md

     ReactOnRails.register({ RecipesApp });

-#### JavaScript code organisation for isomorphic apps
+#### JavaScript code organization for isomorphic apps

 Note that in most cases you will be sharing almost all of your code between your client-side component and its server-side homologous, but while your client-code comes with no surprises, in the server side you will probably have to play a bit with `react-router` in order to let it know the location and set up the routing history.
 This is a common issue in isomorphic applications.
-You can find examples on how to do this all along the Internet, but also in the files `client/Recipes/startup/serverRegistration.jsx` and `client/Recipes/startup/clientRegistration.jsx`.
+You can find examples on how to do this all along the Internet, but also in the files `client/js/recipes/serverRegistration.jsx` and `client/js/clientEntryPoint.jsx`.

 Configuration for Hot-Reloading